karma4u101/FoBo/Angular/AngularJS-Res/README.md

 # FoBo AngularJS Resource Module

-This resource module provides AngularJS resource components to the FoBo AngularJS Toolkit module, but can also be used as-is (see below for setup information).
+This resource module provides AngularJS resource components to the FoBo AngularJS Toolkit module, but can also be used as-is, see below for setup information.

 ### Lift FoBo boot hooks (when used in the FoBo module)